The Cross at Kingussie

-2 lounges (wood-burning stove), restaurant, free Wi-Fi, in-room TV Freeview), 4-acre grounds (terraced garden, woodland), only restaurant suitable for disabled.
+2 lounges, restaurant, in-room TV (Freeview), 4-acre grounds (terraced garden, woodland), restaurant wheelchair accessible, adapted toilet.

 all ages welcomed.

 Amex, MC, Visa.

 D,B&B doubles from £200 (B&B sometimes available by arrangement, from £130).
 Fixed-price 3-course dinner £60, 6-course tasting menu £75.